-The take operation takes a snapshot of a virtual machine.
+The take operation takes a snapshot of the current state of the virtual machine.
 You must supply a name for the snapshot and can optionally supply a description.
+The new snapshot is inserted into the snapshots tree as a child of the current snapshot and then becomes the new current snapshot.